-The Go Overseas site has proved to be an invaluable asset for ESL/TEFL teachers looking for teach abroad opportunities.
+The Go Overseas site has proved invaluable for ESL/TEFL teachers looking for teaching abroad opportunities.
 There are nearly 16,000 programs that you can browse through.
 If you are worried about how to narrow your search, here’s a tip.
-First decide on the location, duration and nature of the program you want to attend.
+First, decide on the location, duration, and nature of the program you want to attend.
 Go Overseas will filter your requirements and give you a shortlist of programs that might interest you.

-Once you have the short list on your screen, go through the alumni reviews attached to them.
+Once you have the shortlist on your screen, please go through the alumni reviews attached to them.
 There are more than 46,000 reviews on the site!
-In addition, there are interviews, personal stories and in-depth accounts by people who have lived and worked in the countries or programs that you plan to apply for.
+Besides, there are interviews, personal stories, and in-depth accounts by people who have lived and worked in the countries or programs you plan to apply to.
 The amount of information available on the site will help you to make your decision.
-Browsing through the Go Overseas site is made easier by the tons of photographs posted in each of the program community photo galleries.
+Browsing through the Go Overseas site is made easier by the tons of photographs posted in each program community photo gallery.

 The visual aid is definitely an asset as you can easily imagine yourself in a similar setting!